 Understanding Quartz as a Construction Material

 The first thing to learn about quartz is to not confuse it with natural stone, particularly with quartzite.
 There is a bit of confusion in this regard because quartz is the name of the crystalline mineral that gives many kinds of natural stone its attractive patterns.
-As a construction material, quartz is made of crushed rock fragments featuring a high concentration of silicon dioxide.
+As a construction material, quartz is made of crushed natural quartz featuring a high concentration of silicon dioxide.
 These pieces are mixed with coloring substances and bonding resins to form slabs, tiles, and even bricks.
 In other words, quartz is an engineered, manmade stone.

 The Quartz Fabrication Process